-1. By addressing customer concerns
+1. Addressing customer concerns around COVID-19

 The company acknowledged that now, more than ever, reaching their audience with timely, relevant messages is imperative.
 “As a community partner, it’s our responsibility to update consumers on the actions we’re taking to ensure their safety and well-being,” said Margot Torres, managing director of McDonald’s Philippines.
 “Having Kenneth Yang deliver this message was key to show our continued commitment to food quality, service, and cleanliness — all of which are critically important right now.”

-2. By pivoting toward a solution
+2. Pivoting toward a crisis management and communications solution